top of page

 Jackie is a licensed clinical social worker with over a decade of experience in the field of mental health.
 She obtained her Master's degree from the University of New England and has since completed extensive training in Acceptance and Commitment Therapy (ACT).
 Jackie enjoys cultivating a collaborative, client-centered approach to therapy with an emphasis on creating movement towards the values that each individual carries.
 While she has experience working with individuals across the lifespan, she has spent the past 4 years working exclusively with young adults and their families and finds this population to be the most fulfilling to sit alongside in their journey.
 In her free time, Jackie can often be found cultivating strength while powerlifting or enjoying her passion of dance at a local studio.

-Kristen Gieras, MSW, LMSW-CC
+Kristen Gieras, MSW, LCSW

 Psychotherapist